Besides scheduling and time tracking functionality, Planday offers you a way to easily manage vacation periods for your employees.

-Head over to Schedule > Absence accounts to start assigning and attributing Absence accounts to your employees.
+Head over to Schedule > Leave accounts to start assigning and attributing Absence accounts to your employees.
 This is also an overview page that can give you a quick insight into the standing of your employees' vacation accounts.

 When you set up vacation accounts for your employees, you are effectively making copies of your template account and filling in the individual details.
 This will include:

 which date will mark the start of the accruing period (if the employee joined after the start of the accruing period in your organization, it should be set to that employee's hired date)

 you can add a Bank Holiday calendar to the account (if days from a specific holiday calendar should not be deducted from your employee’s account when they request holiday on these days.)

 if you are setting this up after the accruing period and the spending period have started, there might be situations in which an employee has already accumulated vacation days or has already been on vacation for a few days.
 You should those details in the Start balance section.